michael2012z/BitBible/markdown/KJV/files/Isa.md

 2. I have spread out my hands all the day unto a rebellious people, which walketh in a way that was not good, after their own thoughts;

-3. A people that provoketh me to anger continually to my face; that sacrificeth in gardens, and burneth incense upon altars of brick;upon…: Heb. upon bricks
+3. A people that provoketh me to anger continually to my face; that sacrificeth in gardens, and burneth incense upon altars of brick;

-4. Which remain among the graves, and lodge in the monuments, which eat swine’s flesh, and broth of abominable things is in their vessels;broth: or, pieces
+4. Which remain among the graves, and lodge in the monuments, which eat swine’s flesh, and broth of abominable things is in their vessels;

 5. Which say, Stand by thyself, come not near to me; for I am holier than thou.
-These are a smoke in my nose, a fire that burneth all the day.nose: or, anger
+These are a smoke in my nose, a fire that burneth all the day.

 6. Behold, it is written before me: I will not keep silence, but will recompense, even recompense into their bosom,